The only viable option.

 - In the sequel Final Fantasy IV The After Years, you can try this with Kain, but his dark side is a bit too powerful for it to work, kicking off the main plot thread of the Prologue.

 - The Bonus Dungeon in the GBA remake also features a similar situation for Kain.
-After a few turns of defending, Dark!Kain turns into Lunar Bahamut, and then you can wail on him.
+After a few turns of defending, Dark!Kain turns into Lunar Bahamut, and then you can whale on him.

 - The EU version of the PS1 remake, Final Fantasy Anthology, which holds both FF 4 and FF 5 has a hint appearing during Cecil's fight, outright saying "A TRUE PALADIN...
 WOULD SHEATHE HIS SWORD."
 And Cecil has the Dark-ability in that version too, but since it's highly flawed, most players don't realize that's the way to beat him.

 - The game makes your party "fight" the Mimic by mimicking the Mimic mimicking you — i.e doing absolutely nothing.
 He would congratulate you, and yield if you did so for awhile.
 Of course, there's that Oxygen Meter in the corner to keep an eye on...

 - Gogo can be beaten with proper tactics, but if you waste too much time reaching the boss and escaping, you'll drown — unless you simply use Teleport to escape once you've beaten Gogo.

 - Final Fantasy IX also has Ozma, a bonus boss that can be defeated this way, by letting your characters counter attack, since inputting actions causes it to have an immediate turn.